Magical Neuschwanstein: How to Visit Germany’s Disney Castle Like a Pro

 Inside the castle – Is it worth it?

 The exterior of the castle is far more ornate than the unfinished interior.
-And the best part of visiting is appreciating the beauty of the castle against the gorgeous Bavarian landscape surrounding it.
+And the best part of visiting is appreciating the castle’s beauty against the gorgeous Bavarian landscape surrounding it.

 Plus, they don’t allow photographs inside the castle.
 And where’s the fun in that?